drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Send suggestions or warnings about broken links or inaccuracies to drewml at stedwards dot edu.

+##  Automatic Substitution Entries
+You can save yourself some aggravation by using Google Docs' Tools-->Preferences menu to automatically replace usage missteps with better choices.
+Here is how:

+* Open a document in Google Docs
+* Click the Tools menu
+* On the Tools menu, click Preferences
+* Under Automatic Substitution, copy/paste the items below one by one (this works best if you use two monitors, or at least two tabs) to replace missteps with better choices.
+* If you type the usage misstep in Google Docs, it'll automatically be corrected.

+**Replace                    With**

+for the reason that          because

 # A

 #### *is/was able to*